alessio0208/LLMs_for_political_orientation/README.md

 - Evaluate articles based on economic and political scales using different language models

 ## Data
-The directory 'output' already contains the dataset extracted and analyzed in the paper "Large Language Models’ Detection of Political Orientation in Newspapers" by Alessio Buscemi and Daniele Proverbio, 2024, https://arxiv.org/pdf/2406.00018
+The directory 'output/evaluations' already contains the dataset extracted and analyzed in the paper "Large Language Models’ Detection of Political Orientation in Newspapers" by Alessio Buscemi and Daniele Proverbio, 2024, https://arxiv.org/pdf/2406.00018

 ## Remarks
 - To use OpenAI's GPTs and Google's Gemini models, you must update the relevant scripts with your own API keys.